-This flavorful crustless spinach quiche is perfect for breakfast, lunch, or meatless dinner.
+This crustless spinach quiche is perfect for breakfast, lunch, or a meatless dinner.
 I bake two at a time to ensure I have yummy leftovers!
 They're excellent reheated, and you can also enjoy them cold straight out of the fridge.

 Crustless quiches are awesome.
 As much as I like a flaky crust, most of the flavor is in the filling.
 I enjoy crustless vegetable quiche, crustless broccoli quiche, and crustless quiche Lorraine.
 I especially like this crustless spinach quiche.
 It's easy and delicious.
 The combination of spinach, garlic, and parmesan is delightful.
 It's like eating creamed spinach in a pie form!